-When you experience sleep disruptions, you can rely on OU Health’s adult sleep medicine specialists and board-certified physicians at the Sleep Lab at OU Health Edmond Medical Center to help you get the nighttime rest you need to make the most of your days.
+When you experience sleep disruptions, you can rely on OU Health’s adult sleep medicine specialists and board-certified physicians at the Sleep Medicine Clinic at OU Health Edmond Medical Center to help you get the nighttime rest you need to make the most of your days.

 A good night’s sleep can help protect you from several health conditions, including depression, diabetes, heart attack, obesity and stroke.